 It has been my pleasure to gather everything, every shoestring I can find about the James A. Banister Shoe Company.
 My connection to James A. has been made possible by the stories and the mementos carefully preserved by my family.
 You see, James Albert Banister was my great-great grandfather.
 As a child, I remember hearing vivid stories about Banister Shoes; Millburn, New Jersey; Springfield, Missouri; and the infamous Banister Army boots story.
 I have fond memories of my father gathering the family and sharing Isaac Banister's reminisces, which at that time, were photocopies of typed 8-1/2” x 14” pages.
 We laughed aloud at Isaac's sense of humor and his colorful tales of American life in the 1800s.

 Photos, pictures and stories were shared at family reunions.
 My father ushered his daughters to his humble card table and explained each antiquated photo, making sure we labeled the backs of the photos correctly.
-My mother has shared countless family stories, photos and precious heirlooms, along with important details about their backgrounds.
-It is she who lovingly tended these keepsakes and kept the Banister family's legacy alive.
 In particular, are those items given to her on her wedding day, which were passed down from Lydia Banister, beloved first wife of James Albert.
 My stepmother has shared many priceless documents, some of which have been donated to the Newark Public Library; stories of traveling with my father to see family sites; conversations she had with family relatives who authenticated the Banister history; and personal recollections shared with her by my father and of my father.

 To look back upon one of the most distinguished companies in the history of the United States, and to fully grasp its demise dispassionately, has not been possible for your host.
 To look without prejudice at history, one must put away sentimentality and emotion and examine information as it exists, instead of what he or she thought it was, or wishes it had been.
 A well-known story passed down through the Banister family was that the company's dissolution was heavily impacted by the loss of revenue from the United States government, specifically the U. S. Army, during WWI.
 Apparently, Banister Shoes was commissioned to supply boots for Army soldiers.
 When the first World War ended, the outstanding balance of payment due to the James A. Banister Company was never paid.
 Because boots designed for war were not in demand by the public at that time, the inventory was unsellable.
 The loss, apparently, was absorbed by Banister Shoes.
 (See Hide and Leather article on page.)
 What a tragic outcome for an American company that was devoted to its government, and for which it had provided such a critical product - protective gear for men serving in its military.
 This is not a reflection on the U.S. Army, but is likely a tragic accounting error at a national level.
 However, according to the Pittsburgh Post Gazette, August 21, 1930, "Company officials said there was no financial pressure, but the outlook was not sufficiently promising to warrant continuance of the company. " Apparently, the James A. Banister Company did recover from this difficulty, yet when combined with the others forces at work, had to shutter its doors, nonetheless.
 It must be noted that this historical event did not dampen the desire for future generations of Banister men to serve their country.
 Arthur Williams Banister, great-grandson of James A. Banister, was a highly-decorated Command Pilot (and "full bird") in the U.S. Air Force, being awarded the coveted Distinguished Flying Cross and Legion of Merit medals (as well as many others).
 Arthur W.'s only sibling, his brother, James Henry, Jr., also served his country honorably and with distinction.
 Arthur W.'s grandson and step-grandson have followed the tradition with commitment and a strong sense of duty, to the great pride of their grandparents.
 Suffice it to say that the Banister heritage is one of dedication and integrity.